omervex/solito-firebase-auth-guide/readme.md

 ## 🔦 About

 This monorepo is a blank(ish) starter for an Expo + Next.js app.
+This monorepo also includes `react-native-firebase` for native and firebase JS SDK for web.

 While it's pretty barebones, it does a lot of the annoying config for you.
 The folder structure is opinionated, based on my long experience building for this stack.
+You need to create a Firebase project and configure your project based ont [this](add_link) guide.

 ## 📦 Included packages